cs0320-s24/server-cbutulis-dhu34/README.md

 -finish this readme
 -refactor into better packages
--take into account small stuff like Bristol, won't always have a think to match
+-take into account small stuff like Bristol, won't always have a think to match -catch the exceptions thrown by datasource
+-add informative error messages in the handlers

 Testing Requests:
 http://localhost:3232/broadband?state=California&county=Orange%20County,%20California